Poo (film)

-Poo is a 2008 Indian Tamil-language romantic drama film directed by Sasi, based on the short story, Veyilodu Poi written by Thamizh Selvan.
+Poo is a 2008 Indian Tamil-language romantic drama film co-written and directed by Sasi, based on the short story, Veyilodu Poi written by Thamizh Selvan.
 The film, produced by Moser Baer and Nesagee Cinemas, stars Srikanth and Parvathy Thiruvothu (in her Tamil film debut) in the lead roles.
-The music was composed by S. S. Kumaran with cinematography by P. G. Muthaiah and editing by Mathan Gunadeva.
+The music was composed by S. S. Kumaran with cinematography by P. G. Muthiah and editing by Mathan Gunadeva.
 The film was released on 28 November 2008 to positive reviews, and won several awards.

 Plot

 The film is set in a village named Imbutakam, located between Rajapalayam and Sivakasi in southern Tamil Nadu.
-It entails two different dreams of two different people for one person.
-The main aspects of this film are of the selfless, deep love and admiration that Maari develops for her cousin Thangarasu and the love and expectations of a poor, hardworking father to his son Thangarasu.
+It entails two different dreams for one person.
+The main aspects of this film are the selfless, deep love and admiration that Maari develops for her cousin Thangarasu, and the love and expectations of a poor, hardworking father for his son, Thangarasu.

 The film begins showing Maari happily married to her husband Karuppasamy, a small shop owner.
 She leads an uncomplaining life with a smile on her face at all shades of events, which fascinates even Karuppasamy.
-One day, she leaves alone to her village festival with the permission of Karuppasamy, who promises that he will follow her there after his business for the day has finished.
-When her mother asks why Maari came alone, she answers that she came early in order to see Thangarasu, much to her mother's dismay.
+One day, she leaves alone for her village festival with the permission of Karuppasamy, who promises that he will follow her there after his business for the day has finished.
+When her mother asks why Maari came alone, she replies that she came early to see Thangarasu, much to her mother's dismay.

 On her way to see Thangarasu, she begins to reminisce about her past that includes her bold proclamation of her aim to be Thangarasu's wife from her school days (a time when they used to play together) that develops into her shy, unrequited yearning for him in her teenage years (a time when Thangarasu is an engineering student, while Maari works as a laborer in her village's fireworks company along with her best friend Cheeni, a practical girl who at first advises Maari to be realistic, but later, seeing her passion for Thangarasu, helps her out in many ways as she could).
 By that time, everyone in Maari's village knows about her ardent love for Thangarasu except for Thangarasu himself.
-After many attempts, she fails at trying to confess her love to him or to even talk to him openly without feeling shy while he is away in city or in her village.
-However, Thanagarasu comes to realize her love after many incidents where people he knows tells him of this.
+After many attempts, she fails to confess her love to him or even to talk to him openly without feeling shy, even when he is away in the city or in her village.
+However, Thanagarasu comes to realize her love after many incidents in which people he knows tell him about it.